JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 ## How does it work

-Core functionality of JBR API consists of dynamic linkage of **_interface_** and **_target implementation_** at runtime.
-It does so by generating proxy classes implementing given interfaces and delegating all calls into actual implementation.
+Core functionality of JBR API consists of dynamic linkage of an **_interface_** with its **_target_** implementation at run time.
+It does so by generating proxy classes implementing the given interfaces and delegating all calls into the actual implementation.

 ```